-The county receives annual net inflows of people of all ages except 18-20 year-olds moving elsewhere in the UK - the ages at which young people are most likely to be moving away to study.
+Annually there are more people coming into the county than leave across all ages except 18-20 year-olds, the ages at which young people are most likely to be moving away to study.

 Where are we now?

 Since the previous Children and Young People's Plan was introduced in 2015, there have been many achievements to be proud of in Herefordshire.
 Just some of these are highlighted below: